-This is important as a basic protection against fraud and malware attacks, as the risks of cybercrime and other forms of data loss are rapidly growing, with small- and medium-sized companies increasingly the target of such attacks.
+Of course, password security is generally important for any web user with private accounts, but as a business basic protection against fraud and malware attacks is paramount.
+As the risks of accounting hacking rapidly grow, small and medium-sized companies increasingly face becoming the target of such attacks.

 Try Dashlane Business for free for 30 days (opens in new tab)